mirarifka/u1_lesson_intro_to_APIs/README.md

 }
 ```

+_NOTE: It is SO important that you put `https` at the beginning of your URL for this API.
+If you do not put the "S", the call may fail. _

 Sometimes, however, you actually want your app to wait.
 Fortunately, for those cases, we have `async` and `await`.

 ## Async / Await